mngmay/node-db3-challenge/queries.md

 ### (Stretch) Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT c.CategoryName, COUNT(ProductID) AS Count
+FROM Categories as c
+JOIN Products as p
+WHERE p.categoryID = c.categoryID
+GROUP BY c.CategoryName

 ### (Stretch) Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.